Milten1/Checkers/README.md

 - "rules" shows rules of the game
 - "exit" - ends the game
 - "save" saves the game
-- "load" loads the g
+- "load" loads the game